I decided to interrupt my Venice posts with a lovely little packing list for a mountain vacation.

 - Hiking socks

-Generally, the weather in mountains is very unstable and hard to predict, so I recommend having layers on your mountain vacation packing list.
+Generally, the weather in the mountains is very unstable and hard to predict, so I recommend having layers on your mountain vacation packing list.
 That way, you can be prepared for anything.

-Pack some sports t-shirts that are breathable and light, a middle layer such as a fleece jacket or a long sleeve t-shirt, a wind- and waterproof jacket.
+Pack some sports t-shirts that are breathable and light, a middle layer such as a fleece jacket or a long sleeve t-shirt, and a wind- and waterproof jacket.
 I personally like soft-shell jackets, as they seem to be more breathable and good at regulating temperatures.

 A good material for t-shirts is synthetics, and if you have one that is moisture-wicking or drifit, that’s even better.
 It’s because they help sweat evaporate, thus leaving you nice and dry.